Aduzona/Optimizing_an_ML_Pipeline_in_Azure/README.md

                                      max_concurrent_runs=4
                                      )
 ```
-ScriptRunConfig that identifies the Python script file to be run in the experiment, and then run an experiment based on it, it also determines compute and python environment defined in the conda yml file.
+ScriptRunConfig that identifies the Python script file to be run in the experiment, and then run an experiment based on it, it also determines compute and python environment defined in the conda yml file.[Github Microsoft Learning](https://github.com/MicrosoftLearning/mslearn-dp100/blob/main/04%20-%20Run%20Experiments.ipynb)

 HyperDriveConfig object is used to prepare the hyperdrive experiment.
 You can create HyperDriveConfig using the ScriptRunConfig object, hyperparameter sampler, and policy.
 Aim of the Experiment is to maximize Accuracy. max_total_runs set to 6, I restict the experiment to 6 iterations.
 Also, max_concurrent_run=2, run up to 2 iterations in parallel.